 will commence sooner or later.

-CNTs: the most unfortunate acronym of all, there to remind us about the joke about the difference between a pack of girl scouts an pack of pygmies...
+CNTs: the most unfortunate acronym of all, there to remind us about the joke about the difference between a pack of girl scouts and a tribe of pygmies...
 Here is a lab curiosity

 that is looking for a problem to solve... is it a transistor? or